-However, in a growing number of locations we can now run exams again in compliance with the advice of national and local healthcare authorities.
+However, in a number of locations we can run exams again in compliance with the advice of national and local healthcare authorities.
 Please note that the number of candidates who can register for each exam date may be restricted and that not all of our centres in these locations are currently able to run exam sessions.

 Please contact your local exam centre for more information.
 You can find contact details for exam centres here.

 Our top priority is to ensure the health and safety of candidates and their families, and of the staff in our centres.

 If you have a cough, fever or are showing signs of being short of breath, you should not attend a test.
 You should inform your exam centre as soon as possible and you will be eligible for transfer to a different date or a refund.